All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Significant GI Side Effects

-If you are experiencing persistent nausea, vomiting, diarrhea, or abdominal discomfort at 0.25mg, your physician may want these symptoms to resolve before introducing a higher dose.
+If you're experiencing persistent nausea, vomiting, diarrhea, or abdominal discomfort at 0.25mg, your physician may want these symptoms to resolve before introducing a higher dose.
 Escalating while side effects are still active can compound the problem.
+For a complete cost breakdown, see our affordable GLP-1 options.

 Individual Sensitivity